juliantrue/Streetview/README.md

 This is a quick and dirty python module designed to make interacting with the Google Streetview API much easier.

 # Usage
+To install:
+For now best practice is to download this repo and import it from the file locally rather than a global install.
+Simply download the files and access the module with

+    from streetview import Core

+A full working example can be found in example.py

 This module exposes two main methods:

     get_by_location(BASE_URL, API_KEY, location, save_to=None, size=(600,400), signature=None))